 Tips for Creating Forms Your Customers Will Appreciate

-We took advantage of the HubSpot framework to automatically add each new form submitter to a relevant smart list.
+We automatically add each new form submitter to a relevant smart list.
 These highly targeted lists are a source for ongoing customer communication and engagement.
 For example, a service customer will receive an automatic reminder to schedule his next maintenance visit.

 It's important to set clear expectations with your customers.
 With our web forms, we stated that we would contact the customer during our business hours.

 While that seemed clear to us (we didn't have to think about what those hours were), "business hours" can mean something very different to a customer.
 When a request is submitted, the customer immediately receives a "thank you" acknowledgment.
 Included is the reminder that we will be in touch during our normal business hours – and we clearly state those hours.